pachterlab/monod_examples/docs/source/usage.rst

  from monod.preprocess import *
  from monod.extract_data import *
- from monod.cme_toolbox import CMEModel from monod.inference import InferenceParameters, GradientInference from monod.analysis import *
+ from monod.cme_toolbox import CMEModel from monod import inference, mminference from monod.analysis import *

 Quantification